ijc8/ijc8.github.io/_posts/2020-4-20-quick-audio-video-python.md

 In case you were wondering, the `wave` module corrects for system endianness when [reading](https://github.com/python/cpython/blob/25fa3ecb98f2c038a422b19c53641fa8e3ef8e52/Lib/wave.py#L244) and [writing](https://github.com/python/cpython/blob/25fa3ecb98f2c038a422b19c53641fa8e3ef8e52/Lib/wave.py#L431).

+---

+_Edited 2020-08-10 for errata in the section "Audio to/from hardware"._

 [^1]: This snippet is not strictly in the bytebeat mold, as it avails itself of luxuries such as sin and floating-point arithmetic.

 [^2]: Actually, the expression can use whatever it wants because it's being evaluated as Python, without restricting the namespace in any way.
 Obviously, this is not safe on untrusted input.
 A somewhat safer version might use [`ast.literal_eval()`](https://docs.python.org/3/library/ast.html#ast.literal_eval) (with substitution of the relevant variables, though this would still lack sin, cos, etc.) or [NumExpr](https://github.com/pydata/numexpr).

 [^3]: This is the most straightforward, readable, and fastest way to do it, but the alternative `interleaved = np.ravel((left, right), order='F')` is slightly more concise and convenient to use with more channels.
 You can find a whole catalogue of approaches to this tiny task [here](https://stackoverflow.com/questions/5347065/interweaving-two-numpy-arrays).